DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/city.md

 ^city.Name^ a is port city with a population of approximately 200K.
 Commonly called the ^city.Nickname^ its culture and politics are dominated by trade and commerce. ^city.Name^ is located between its two primary trading partners, the cities of ^trade-partner-1.FullNameLink^ and ^trade-partner-2.FullNameLink^.
 Its chief exports are the ^poof.FullNameLink^ created by the ^feeders.NameLink^, wondrous items created by ^wizards.FullNameLink^ and all manner of exceptional inert items created by the ^tradesmen.FullNameLink^.
-Primary imports are ^green.NameLink^ and the elixirs of ^trade-partner-1.Name^ and ^steel-paste.NameLink^ and Dwarvish steel from ^trade-partner-2.Name^.
+Primary imports are ^green.NameLink^ and the elixirs of ^trade-partner-1.Name^ and ^steel-paste.NameLink^ and the Dwarvish metals of ^trade-partner-2.Name^.

 [Map](../images/city-of-coins-map.png)

 ## Government
-^city.Name^ is governed by the Pentacouncil which consists of a Chair and four member Seats.
-By law the Chair belongs to the *Judge General* of the ^judges.FullNameLink^ and Seats to one representative each from ^wizards.NameLink^, the ^feeders.NameLink^, the ^bankers.NameLink^ and the ^merchants.NameLink^.
+^city.Name^ is governed by the Pentacouncil which consists of a *Chair* and four member *Seats*.
+By law the *Chair* belongs to the *Judge General* of the ^judges.FullNameLink^ and *Seats* to one representative each of ^wizards.NameLink^, the ^feeders.NameLink^, the ^bankers.NameLink^ and the ^merchants.NameLink^.

-On all issues before the Pentacouncil each Member has one vote.
-The Chair has two.
-At any deadlock the Chair receives an additional vote.
-The Chair has Veto power over all new legislation.
-The Chair's first charge is to ensure the safety and well-being of the Nexus and its citizens.
-The Chair has direct command of city's military.
-Historically, the Chair has used the later to fulfill of the former.
+The *Chair's* primary charge is to ensure the safety and well-being of ^city.Name^ and its citizens.
+In service of that charge the *Chair* has direct command of the city's martial resources.
+Historically, those sitting in the *Chair* have faithfully used the later in fulfillment of the former.

+For all issues before the Pentacouncil

+* Seats receive one vote each
+* The Chair receives two votes
+* The Chair cast deciding votes
+* The Chair has Veto power over all *New* legislation

 Current Pentacouncil
 - Barret Highreach, Judge General of the ^judges.Name^